 Hopefully, you’ve got total trust in your management team.
 You’ve given them the keys to the building and the liquor cabinet after all, and made them responsible for operations on the floor.
 They’re also often the ones approving comps and voids in the system.

-However, if a manager was looking to steal, they could easily void out cash transactions that occurred during the day, make it so the books balance out in the POS system, and take some cash for themselves.
+However, if a manager was looking to steal, they could easily void out cash transactions that occurred during the day, make it so the books balance out in the restaurant POS system, and take some cash for themselves.

 How to prevent it